inmatura/aws.inmatura.com/docs/models/efficientnet-b3/train-endpoint.md

     ['bees', 'ants']
     ```

-    We can see the first label is `bees`.
+    We can see the first predicted label is `bees`.

+!!! info "Full API docs"
-For the complete documentation of the API including it's different modes, parameters
+    For the complete documentation of the API including the different inputs and responses
     and more ways to query the Invocations endpoint see the [API page](/models/efficientnet-b3/api).